TaitoUnited/taito-cli/docs/docs/03-quick-start.md

     taito auth:dev
     ```

-2. Create dev environment:
+2. Create dev environment with the following command.
+This typically creates a database and some cloud resources (e.g. storage buckets), initializes secrets, and sets up the CI/CD pipeline.

     ```shell
     taito env apply:dev
     ```

-3. Trigger build by committing and pushing changes to dev branch (you can do this with git tools also).
+3. Trigger the first CI/CD deployment by committing and pushing changes to dev branch (you can do this with git tools also).
 Note that you should write your commit message according to [Conventional Commits](https://www.conventionalcommits.org):

     ```shell
-    taito stage
-    taito commit
-    taito push
+    taito stage                   # Or just: git add . taito commit                  # Or just: git commit -m 'chore: configuration' taito push                    # Or just: git push
     ```

 4. Show build status on browser: